 Complete a market analysis to determine a realistic asking price.
 Make recommendations on making your home more "sellable."
 Provide a professional marketing program.
 Advertise your home on the Multiple Listings Service (MLS).
 Arrange showings.
 Negotiate the best terms possible.

-When You're Ready to List One of the first things you and your exp Realty agent will do is draft a listing agreement.
+When You're Ready to List One of the first things you and your REAL - Real Broker agent will do is draft a listing agreement.
 It provides prospective purchasers with:

 This service is only available to real estate agents.
 It is a database of all the homes for sale through agents.
 Details about your home will be available to other agents searching for homes in your area, in the range of your asking price.